 3. Inter-dental brush

-An inter-dental also called as
+An inter-dental also called as an

 It is used specifically to clean along the gumline adjacent to the teeth.
 The bristles are usually shaped in a pointed arrow pattern to allow closer adaptation to the gums.
 A Sulcabrush is ideal for cleaning specific difficult-to-reach areas, such as between crowns, bridgework and crowded teeth.